PawkyPenguin/vim-please-dont/README.md

-please-dont is a vim plugin that "indents" code in a way that you please shouldn't indent it.
+please-dont is a vim plugin that "indents" code in a way that you please shouldn't indent it in.

 ![demo.jpg](demo.jpg)